klahnakoski/jsImport/README.md

 MOTIVATION
 ----------

-I wanted a set of static web pages without having to explicitly list all the dependent javascript files in each.
-HTML files have trivial references to javascript, and each JS file is only responsible for importing it's own set of files, so dependencies are only mentioned once.
+I wanted a set of static web pages without having to repeat all dependent javascript files in every HTML file.
+With jsImport, HTML files have trivial references to javascript, and each JS file is only responsible for importing it's own set of files.
+Dependencies are not redundant.

 BENEFITS
 --------